 “What’s your name,” I ask the old man, sitting on the park bench feeding the pigeons.
 I liked the look of him.
-Small, with a slight hunched back.
-White hair and the beginnings of a beard.
+Small, with a slight hunched back, snow white hair and the beginnings of a beard.

 “My name, do I have a name?”